telerik/kendo-angular-pwa/README.md

 ## Further help

-Once the application is up an running in prod mode, we can check its functionality by inspecting the Application tab of the browser's console.
+Once the application is up an running in prod mode, we can check its functionality by inspecting the Application tab of the browser's console:
 ![Service Worker](https://github.com/telerik/kendo-angular-pwa/blob/master/src/assets/help_images/sw.png)

-We can then check the "Offline" option in order to check the offline functionality of the app.
+We can then check the "Offline" option in order to check the offline functionality of the app:
 ![Offline](https://github.com/telerik/kendo-angular-pwa/blob/master/src/assets/help_images/offline.png)

 We can inspect the cached local assets: